rorre/liku/docs/html-in-python.md

 pip install git+https://github.com/rorre/liku.git@main[htm]
 ```

+## Visual Studio Code Extension

+To aid developers on developing their app with Liku with HTML in Python mode, this extension for
+Visual Studio Code exist.
+Currently, there is no ETA to release on marketplace, but you may see
+the code and compile it yourself [here](https://github.com/rorre/liku-lsp).

+Features:

+- Completion on component names
+- Completion on props
+- Completion on `{{ expression }}` directive
+- Completion on programmatic value props

+However, there are a lot of caveats:

+- **You must use triple backtick** inside `html()` for the completion to work.
+- **All completions are taken on all scopes.** This means other function's locals will also be included.
+- **No check for already filled in props.** This means you might be suggested already filled props.
+- **No semantic tokens.** (aka syntax highlighting)
+- **No type checks/linting.**

+If you are using other editor, you may make use of the LSP inside `bundled/tools` directory.

 ## Feature Overview

 Below is the code that we'll learn in this article.
 We'll explain all the features of across the following sections.